The Reason Japanese Mastery Method Gets You Conversational Fast

 Technique: Super-Literal Translation (SLT)

 Have you spent time with other programs, learning lots of Japanese words....and yet still find yourself unable to put the words together into useful phrases, much less hold down a normal conversation?
-The problem is, you've been learning the *English equivalents* for each Japanese word or phrase.
+Part of the problem is, you've been learning the *English equivalents* for each Japanese word or phrase.
 Do any of the following ring a bell?

-Each of those translations is wrong.
 Sure, those are the English equivalents, but that's not what you're actually *saying* in Japanese.
 That's why you feel so confused, because no one explained to you what those things actually mean.
-And if you're not sure what you're really saying, you're probably not going to speak much.
+And if you're not sure what you're really saying, the reason why words are used in some situations but not in others remains unclear.

 By discovering the actual, literal translation of every Japanese word and phrase you encounter, you'll start thinking like a Japanese person.
 And the bottom line?
 You'll learn in months what takes other people years.
 Ask any polyglot: Figuring out the SLT is a cornerstone of efficient language acquisition.